JighnyasReddy27/TEAM_COLLABORATIVE_MLOPS/README.md

-Initialized from the local server and pushed it to the cloud sever
+Initialized from the local server and pushed it to the cloud sever.
+Added the code and checked for the test program.